fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 07/20/21_

-- **Enhancement** Improves /v1/health to also check for the liveness of RDS.
+- **Enhancement** Improves /v1/health to also check for the liveliness of RDS.

 ## Version 1.20.24